valleyofdoom/PC-Tuning/README.md

 ## 11.19.
 Optional Features

 Optional features can be accessed by typing ``OptionalFeatures`` in ``Win+R``.
 Enable/disable features that you do/don't need.
 If Windows Update is disabled then you likely won't be able to install features and instead, must install an offline package using DISM.
+On Windows Server, this can be accessed via the Server Manager dashboard by navigating to ``Manage -> Remove Roles and Features``.

 ## 11.19.1.
 NET 3.5